Register to hire temporary foreign workers

 Who does not need to register?

-You do not need to register if you're an excluded employer or you
+You do not need to register if you only plan to employ:

 Become a registered employer

-If approved, employers are issued a certificate of registration valid for up to three years.
+If approved, employers are issued a certificate of registration valid for up to 3 years.
 The Director of Employment Standards has discretion over the period of time a certificate of registration remains valid.

 If your application is not approved